trashcatt/AnalogPhosphor/README.md

 ## Why
 I wanted a really minimal theme and there wasn't really one that was perfect for me.
 And there still isn't.
 I'm a cronic theme switcher, but I figured I'd give back to the community that has made so many beautiful themes.

-## Icons
-The main icons for this theme are from [Phosphor Icons](https://phosphoricons.com/).
-A beautiful opensource icon set.
-The console icons I stole from [Shallot](https://github.com/OnionUI/Themes/tree/main?tab=readme-ov-file#shallot-by-cyberbellum) by Cyberbellum

 ## Included PSD
 I've included the PSD file that I've been working off of.
 Feel free to play around with it, mod it, and release it.
 Just please credit everyone. :D